-The SALSA MLPA probemix P138-C1 SLC2A1-STXBP1 is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P138 SLC2A1-STXBP1 is an in vitro diagnostic (IVD)1

 for (1) the detection of deletions or duplications in the SLC2A1

 gene in order to confirm a potential cause and clinical diagnosis for Glucose transporter type 1 deficiency syndrome (GLUT1 DS), and (2) the detection of deletions or duplications in the human STXBP1

-gene in order to confirm a potential cause and clinical diagnosis for STXBP1 Encephalopathy with epilepsy (STXBP1-E) and Ohtahara syndrome (OS).
+gene in order to confirm a potential cause and clinical diagnosis for STXBP1 Encephalopathy with epilepsy (STXBP1-E) including Ohtahara syndrome (OS).
 This assay is for use with human DNA extracted from peripheral blood.

-Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
+In all other countries, the product is for research use only (RUO).

-Glucose transporter type 1 (GLUT1) deficiency syndrome (GLUT1 DS; OMIM #606777) is a neurologic disorder with a broad phenotypic variability.
-GLUT1 DS is usually inherited in an autosomal dominant manner and in very rare cases it can occur as an autosomal recessive disease.
+Glucose transporter type 1 (GLUT1) deficiency syndrome (GLUT1 DS; OMIM #606777) is a neurologic disorder with broad phenotypic variability.
+GLUT1 DS is usually inherited in an autosomal dominant manner, and in very rare cases, it can occur as an autosomal recessive disease.
 About 10% of the autosomal dominant cases have a clinically affected parent, the remaining 90% results from a de novo

 STXBP1 Encephalopathy with epilepsy (STXBP1-E), also known as STXBP1 Encephalopathy or Early infantile epileptic encephalopathy-4 (EIEE4; OMIM #612164), belongs to the genetically heterogeneous group of early infantile epileptic encephalopathy (EIEE) disorders.
 STXBP1-E is inherited in an autosomal dominant pattern, with most of the cases being the result of a de novo

-STXBP1-E is characterized by recurrent seizures with early-onset (from 1 day to 13 years of age; in 94% of the cases), global development delay (90% of the cases), abnormal brain function and intellectual disability.
+STXBP1-E is characterised by recurrent seizures with early-onset (from 1 day to 13 years of age; in 94% of the cases), global development delay (90% of the cases), abnormal brain function and intellectual disability.
 Electroencephalography (EEG) abnormalities such as burst suppression pattern and hypsarrhythmia were reported in affected individuals.
 The most common type of seizures is infantile spasms, that consist of involuntary muscles spasms.
 Several epileptic syndromes have been linked to the STXBP1

 gene, such as Ohtahara syndrome (OS; the most common syndrome, with STXBP1